thoas/picfit/README.rst

         return m.hexdigest()

+The implemention has to sort and encode query string to generate a proper signature.

 The signature is passed to the application by appending the ``sig`` parameter to the query string; e.g.
 ``w=100&h=100&sig=c9516346abf62876b6345817dba2f9a0c797ef26``.